Genealogical Notes About William Johnson of Batavia, Illinois

 3. Caroline Johnson

-4. Perlonia Johnson
+4. Perlina (Perlonia) Johnson

-William and Almira's daughter Perlonia J. Johnson married, 27 December 1860, in Kane Co.
+William and Almyra's daughter Perlonia J. Johnson married, 27 December 1860, in Kane Co.
 IL, Alfonzo [or Alonzo] M. Githens, according to the Illinois Statewide Marriage Index.
 By 1890 they were living in the Chicago area (listed in the Blue Book for Chicago for that year, and for 1898), and had sons Walter L. Githens and Herbert A. Githens.

 Alonzo died age 67, in 1903, according to the Illinois Statewide Death Index, Pre–1916: